 Practice and result are one

 The realization of these principles is both the experience and the result of our practicing.
-We don‘t regard Aikido as a means to an end but rather as a way of trying to to realize its principles in every moment of practicing.
+We don‘t regard Aikido as a means to an end but rather as a way of trying to realize its principles in every moment of practicing.
 The path and the result aren’t as separated from each other with regards to time.
-As an Zen saying puts it: “Practice and enlightenment are one” or in other words, I can always reach the desired result at any time in this present moment.
-For example, while executing a simple Aikido movement, I might feel that my movements are rough, tense or unharmonious.
+As Zen saying puts it: “Practice and enlightenment are one” or in other words, I can always reach the desired result at any time in this present moment.
+For example, while executing a simple Aikido movement, I might feel that my movements are rough, tense, or unharmonious.
 I might be dragging my partner around the mat or being dragged by him and I feel like I’d rather practice with someone else.
 Observing myself being like this can make me feel unhappy, making this a point when some people might start to think ‘maybe this is not for me‘.
 Actually, this conflict is a very good starting point for the practice, because this kind of experience is nothing more than the interference of my ego- which is really the only thing that prevents me from being properly connected with my partner and myself.
 In a manner of speaking it can become a habit to add our own thoughts and perceptions to all our experiences.
-Through non-interference we develop presence, clearness, intuition, calmness and a sense of being centered.
+Through non-interference, we develop presence, clearness, intuition, calmness, and a sense of being centered.

 The Origin of Aikido